WilianZilv/reactron/README.md

 ## Overview

-Reactron is a tiny Electron project built to handle with React as frontend.
+Reactron is a tiny Electron project configured to work with React as frontend.
 The project has just the necessary to start a new app.

 ## Getting Started